Charterhouse/pysnark/README.md

 PySNARK supports the automatic generation of smart contracts that verify the correctness of the given zk-SNARK.
 These smart contracts are written in Solidity and require support for the recent zkSNARK verification opcodes ([EIP 196](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-196.md), [EIP 197](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-197.md)) included in Ethereum Byzantium.
 To test them out, install a development version of Truffle using [these instructions](https://github.com/trufflesuite/truffle/blob/develop/CONTRIBUTING.md).
+This functionality is based on ideas from [ZoKrates](https://github.com/JacobEberhardt/ZoKrates).

 Continuing the above example, suppose you have a verifiable computation proof as produced above (i.e., performing `runqapver` as described above works).
 First run
 ```
 truffle init
 ```
-to initialise Truffle (to just see the Solidity code without installing truffle, create two empty directories `contracts` and `test`).
+to initialise Truffle (to just see the Solidity code without installing Truffle, create two empty directories `contracts` and `test`).
 Next, run
 ```
 python -m pysnark.contract